Ents24/public-api-docs/blueprint/blueprint.md

                         "title": {
                           "description": "Title of an event",
                             "type": "string"
                         },
-                        "startDateTime": {
-                          "description": "DEPRECATED IN BETA 2!
-RFC-3339 formatted start date and time for the event", "type": "string"
-                        },
-                        "endDateTime": {
-                          "description": "DEPRECATED IN BETA 2!
-RFC-3339 formatted end date and time for the event", "type": "string"
-                        },
                         "startDate": {
                           "description": "RFC-3339 formatted start date for the event",